cromarty/ttsprojects/README.md

 Read more about SpeakUp, speechd-up and speech-dispatcher in the speech-dispatcher directory.

-In libomxilpcmrender is a project to write a sound-driver to render PCM text-to-speech directly on the Raspberry Pi GPU.
+In raspberry-pi-audio is a project to write a sound-driver to render PCM text-to-speech directly on the Raspberry Pi GPU.
+Read more about that and connected stuff in the README.md in that directory.

+Also in this directory are:

+piespeak/
+piespeakup
+espiespeak/

+Read all about those things in the README.md files in those directories.